Our top travel tips

 Keep in touch

-Every year, DFAT receives thousands of calls from worried family members and friends who haven't heard from someone who is travelling.
+Each year, DFAT receives thousands of calls from worried family members and friends who haven't heard from someone who is travelling.
 Keeping in touch not only saves your friends and family a lot of worry, it can also make it easier to find you in an emergency.

 - Leave a copy of your itinerary with your family or a friend, and let them know if it changes.